Céline Dion Has A Spot-On Rihanna Impression, Moves & All

 First Dion sang as her good friend Cher, then as back-up to Fallon as the late- Michael Jackson.
 And then we were blessed with her rendition of "Row, Row, Row Your Boat" in the style of Rihanna.

-The band gave the classic jingle an updated (and very recognizable) new beat, that of Rihanna and Drake's "Work."
+The band gave the classic jingle an updated (and very recognisable) new beat, that of Rihanna and Drake's "Work."
 And it worked.

 She even did a some Rihanna-esque moves.
 I think this moment might even trump the time Adele rapped Nicki Minaj with James Corden.
 It's that epic.
 Now all we need is Rihanna to give us a "My Heart Will Go On" rendition.